digitalocean/sample-nodejs/README.md

 	git commit -m "Uppercase h1"
 	git push origin master

 Now, if we visit https://github.com/<yourusername>/nodejs-demo/actions again we'll see that a new deploy has started.
+Once it finishes, we can bring up our live app URL in the browser and see our all-caps page heading.